annab999/dpl-us-city-crimes/README.md

       f"Cannot execute: {self._mask_cmd(spark_submit_cmd)}.
 Error code is: {returncode}." airflow.exceptions.AirflowException: Cannot execute: spark-submit --master project-spark-1:7077 --py-files city_vars.py --jars https://storage.googleapis.com/hadoop-lib/gcs/gcs-connector-hadoop3-latest.jar --name prepare_data_austin --verbose test_file_read.py ...
   ```
   (Same effect when I set it up as `AIRFLOW_CONN_SPARK_DEFAULT`, and when I set `deploy-mode=cluster`.)
-But from the source code, it seems to parse out this same prefix, when connection is registered in URI format.
+But from the source code above, it seems to parse out this same prefix, when connection is registered in URI format.

   Tried running this in preparation for just passing it as an `ENTRYPOINT` to the containers:
   ```